booch/presentations/Booleans_Are_Easy/slides.md

 * Thank YOU for coming.
 * Big thanks to Jeremy Fairbank for inspiring this talk.
+* Thanks to my company, F5, for sponsoring my travel.
+    * I believe we have a few positions open for Web Developers.
 * Amos King for some examples of Boolean transformations.
 * Members of St. Louis Ruby Users group for feedback on a preview of the talk.
+* Members of my team at F5 for feedback on a preview of the talk.
 * Thanks to RailsConf for selecting my talk.

 ---